aahladmanas/aahladmanas.github.io/index.md

 * * *

 I am a fourth year PhD candidate in Computer Science at the Courant Institute, NYU.
 I am fortunate to be advised by [Prof. Rajesh Ranganath](https://cims.nyu.edu/~rajeshr/).
-I am supported by the [Apple Scholars in AI/ML fellowship](https://machinelearning.apple.com/updates/apple-scholars-aiml-2022).
+I am supported by the [Apple Scholars in AI/ML PhD fellowship](https://machinelearning.apple.com/updates/apple-scholars-aiml-2022).

 At present, I'm working on building models that are robust across populations using insights and techniques from causal inference.
 Earlier, I worked on causal effect estimation when standard assumptions like ignorability and positivity/overlap do not hold and improving calibration in survival models.